Aquila-Network/specs/adb/Schema.md

 ### Schema definition

-Above JSON object is auto-generated within Aquila DB (system level) and is the original schema definition over which CID is generated.
-Aquila DB should also accept a different JSON schema at the API (user level) which is intended to collect all the necessary information from the user to generate the original system level schema:
+Above JSON object is auto-generated within Aquila DB (system level) and is the original schema over which CID is generated.
+Aquila DB should also accept a different JSON schema definition at the API (user level) which is intended to collect all the necessary information from the user to generate the original system level schema.
+Here is an example schema definition:

 ```json
 {